 - We partnered with NOAA’s Office of National Marine Sanctuaries, NOAA’s Great Lakes Environmental Research Laboratory, the Wisconsin Historical Society, Wisconsin Sea Grant, the University of Wisconsin and other local partners to build on previous research, leverage lake mapping resources, and discover the region’s data gaps and management needs.

 - We are developing online tools and archiving data for policy makers, managers and researchers to explore and use new lakebed maps and other data.

 Benefits/Impact of Our Work

-Data generated from this study will be the first of its kind in Lake Michigan offshore of Wisconsin.
-It highlights the unique natural setting found in the underwater environment out of reach to many people.
+Data generated from this study are the first of its kind in Lake Michigan offshore of Wisconsin.
+The data highlights the unique natural setting found in the underwater environment out of reach to many people.
 Our maps and data will help coastal managers make more informed decisions, and support future research on invasive mussels, nuisance algae, fish habitats and additional lakebed mapping.